 The longest verified human life span ever is that of Jeanne Calment of France.
 Born in Arles, France, in 1875, she died in 1997 at the age of 122 years, 164 days.

-Today, the oldest living person is 115-year-old Besse Cooper of the United States.
-The oldest living man is 114-year-old Jiroemon Kimura of Japan.
-As you can see, Besse and Jiroemon have a ways to go to surpass Jeanne’s record!
+Today, the oldest living person is 117-year-old Nabi Tajima of Japan.
+As you can see, Nabi has a ways to go to surpass Jeanne's record!

 Life expectancy has risen fairly steadily over the years, thanks to improvements in health care and nutrition.
 Today, men in the United States can expect to live to around 75, while women can expect to live to around 80.